 Bob McNally

 Alan Fleischmann

-What got you to come to AU– American University would make you spend the four years in college studying international relations and political science.
-That's a little bit about that choice of Washington and the topic.
+What brought you to AU — American University — where you spent four years studying international relations and political science?
+Tell us a little about that choice of Washington and that field.

+Bob McNally